About us

 The only treatment available is a lifelong gluten free diet.

-Gluten is therefore found in any food that contains any those three cereals, including:
+Gluten is therefore found in any food which contains wheat, barley and rye, including but not limited to:

 • bread and wheatpasta